20,000 Syrians cross into Lebanon after violence

 Abu Faour told journalists that the Lebanese government would open school buildings for refugees to live in and had received offers of help from Arab countries.

-Fighting in Damascus escalated sharply on Thursday, a day after a bomb attack which killed President Bashar al-Assad's brother-in-law, the defence minister and a top general.
+Fighting in Damascus escalated sharply on Thursday, a day after a bomb attack which killed President Bashar al-Assad's brother-in-law, the defense minister and a top general.

-Some districts suffered heavy shelling and residents told Reuters many people had moved to quieter neighbourhoods or were attempting to leave the country.
+Some districts suffered heavy shelling and residents told Reuters many people had moved to quieter neighborhoods or were attempting to leave the country.

 The Lebanese security source said foreigners including diplomats and some international aid workers were among those who crossed the border on Thursday.